mysweet/cockroachdb_docs_cn/design_cn.md

 In practice, we assume each node is capable of caching the entire accounting table as it is likely to be relatively small.

-Accounting is kept for key prefix ranges with eventual consistency for efficiency.
+Accounting is kept for key prefix 域s with eventual consistency for efficiency.
 There are two types of values which comprise accounting: counts and occurrences, for lack of better terms.
 Counts describe system state, such as the total number of bytes, rows,